Wildlife & Animals – Mozambique

 Mozambique isn’t a prime wildlife destination.
 Infrastructure and facilities are limited in some parks, but animal numbers are slowly on the increase.

-Maputo Special Reserve offers great ocean safaris and elephants are easily spotted on land.
+Maputo National Park offers great ocean safaris and elephants are easily spotted on land.
 Niassa and Limpopo are both vast ecosystems with a good variety of animals and Gorongosa is home to four of the Big Five, and offers the best all-round classic safari at present.

 Best Time for Wildlife Viewing